 MEDICAL DISTRICT VETERINARY CLINIC AT ILLINOIS

-Created by the Chicago Center for Veterinary Medicine, Medical District Veterinary Clinic at Illinois is more than a friendly animal clinic; it’s also a teaching facility designed to help future veterinarians acquire the skills they need to manage a successful private urban practice.
+Medical District Veterinary Clinic at Illinois is more than a friendly animal clinic; it’s also a teaching facility designed to help future veterinarians acquire the skills they need to manage a successful private urban practice.
 Students from the College of Veterinary Medicine at Urbana-Champaign are provided with the unique opportunity to complete rotations at Medical District Veterinary Clinic at Illinois in order to enhance their client and patient services while increasing their knowledge and skills.